datapane/datapane/docs/README.md

-# datapane-docs-beta
+# datapane-docs

-The new Datapane documentation.
+The Datapane documentation.

 ## Requirements